LGBTQ Cultural Competence Training Approved for Washington, DC (As Per a Public Health Priorities Education for Nurses)

 - Certain coverages are mandated for preventive services and screening, mental health, and substance abuse treatment.

-Healthcare providers must stay current on changes to the ACA and other healthcare laws and policies affecting the healthcare rights of their LGBTQ+ patients.
-Clinicians and providers can also assist in advocating for quality care by supporting policies that protect LGBTQ+ rights and referring patients who have questions about care or health insurance coverage to a social worker or case manager.
+Therefore, healthcare providers must stay current on changes to the ACA and other healthcare laws and policies affecting the healthcare rights of their LGBTQ+ patients.
+Clinicians and providers can also assist patients who have questions about care or health insurance coverage by referring them to a social worker or case manager.
+Healthcare professionals can also advocate for and support policies that protect the provision of evidence-based care for LGBTQ+ patients.
 (See “Resources” at the end of this course for more on state laws and policies.)

 AMERICAN NURSES ASSOCIATION (ANA)